|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 ELECTRIC CHARGE, FIELDS AND TIME:

-Electric charge, electric charge motion and electric and magnetic field vectors and energy densities are mathematically intertwined.
+Electric charge, electric charge motion and electric and magnetic field vectors and electromagnetic energy densities are mathematically intertwined.
 Electric charge causes an electric field.
 Electric charge motion (current) causes a magnetic field.
 A change in magnetic field with time causes an induced electric field.
 A change in electric field with time corresponds to charge motion which causes a magnetic field.
 Thus the spacial electric charge distribution over time defines the electric and magnetic vector field distributions and vice-versa.
-The sum of the squares of the orthogonal net field vectors is the static local field energy density.
+The sum of the squares of these orthogonal net field vectors is the local electromagnetic field energy density.

 POTENTIAL ENERGY DENSITY DISTRIBUTION IN THE UNIVERSE:

 The potential energy density at any point in space and time is a function of: